 La Res Publica

 My wife and I love to knock on La Res Publica.
 The service is horrible but the food is great.
 There is this Leon Larregui looking waiter who is always just chilling when you need something but you can’t get his attention.
 They have done a great job affecting the Argentine ‘me vale madre’ attitude.
 The one thing that really bothers me is the spicy sauce.
-We are in Mexico.
+We are in Mexico for Christ sake.
 Spicy food or sauce is expected.
 When I ask for a something spicy to put on my french fries the waiter rolls his eyes at you and and says that they don’t do that there.

 But the food is very, very good.
 It is like a pop-up restaurants that had so much success that they decided to just keep it indefinitely.
 There is a huge wood fired grill and a solid grill master.
 This is where I came to love the beef cheeks (mollejas).
 The steaks are thick cut and we like to get a big one to share.
 If you can handle the attitude, this is a place to check out.